Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Churchill had a median taxpayer income of $40,374 and an average of $49,128.
-This is lower than national averages of $50,954 and $62,728 in Rest of Vic respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Churchill are approximately $43,705 (median) and $53,181 (average) as of September 2025.
-According to the 2021 Census, incomes in Churchill fall between the 7th and 9th percentiles nationally.
-The $800 - 1,499 earnings band captures 30.4% of Churchill's community, differing from metropolitan regions where $1,500 - 2,999 dominates with 30.3%.
-Housing costs are modest, with 87.2% of income retained, but total disposable income ranks at the 11th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, Churchill had a median income among taxpayers of $40,374.
+The average income stood at $49,128.
+This is lower than the national average and compares to levels of $50,954 and $62,728 across Regional Vic., respectively.
+Based on Wage Price Index growth of 8.25% since June 30, 2023, current estimates would be approximately $43,705 (median) and $53,181 (average) as of September 2025.
+From the 2021 Census, household incomes in Churchill fall between the 7th and 9th percentiles nationally.
+Family incomes also fall within this range.
+Personal incomes in Churchill similarly rank at the 7th to 9th percentile nationally.
+Looking at income distribution, earnings of $800 - $1,499 capture 30.4% of Churchill's community (1,644 individuals).
+This differs from metropolitan regions where earnings of $1,500 - $2,999 dominate with 30.3%.
+Despite modest housing costs allowing for 87.2% income retention, total disposable income ranks at just the 11th percentile nationally.

 Frequently Asked Questions - Income